ramunasnognys/ramunasnognys/README.md

 ### Hi there, I' Ramūnas, and this is going to be my GitHub profile page 👋
  🌱 I’m currently learning ...
 - How to grow potatos 🥔🥔🥔
-- How to grow potatos 🍅🍅🍅
+- How to grow tomatos 🍅🍅🍅
-- How to grow potatos 🥦🥦🥦
+- How to grow brocoli 🥦🥦🥦

 # The Web Development Bootcamp 2020